 Click here to find out about Sinusitis

-Millions of people, the world over suffer from a headache from time to time.
-It is one of the most common reasons for a person to seek professional help.
+Millions of people, the world over suffer from a headache, or migraines from time to time.
+It is one of the most common reasons for a person to seek professional help, including migraine treatment.
 It has been estimated that at some time about 50 million Americans have suffered from headaches.
 Most of the time a headache is not a symptom of serious illness, but they can be quite debilitating and annoying, representing also a significant cause of absenteeism from work.
-If you suffer from headaches, it is important that the treatment you get for them is safe and reliable.
-It is most important not to worsen the symptoms by taking too much over the counter pain killers, which may have adverse side effects, one of the most common of which is headache caused by medicine taken to cure headache itself.
+If you suffer from headaches or are seeking migraine treatment, it is important that the treatment you get for them is safe and reliable.
+It is most important not to worsen the symptoms by taking too much over-the-counter painkillers, which may have adverse side effects, one of the most common of which is a headache caused by medicine taken to cure a headache itself.

 Since most headaches have a number of possible stimulating factors, it is virtually impossible to avoid every single headache.
 For example, food sensitivities, hormonal imbalances and moments of increased stress, both physical and psychological can lead to headaches.
 However, the research indicates that a course of chiropractic treatments, followed by regular maintenance visits, decreases both the frequency and the intensity and duration of patient’s headaches.